The Impact of OWI/DUI on Concealed Pistol License (CPL) in Michigan

 Summary

-OWI charges can lead to immediate suspension or permanent loss of a CPL, depending on the severity of the offense and your past record.
+OWI charges can lead to immediate suspension or permanent loss of a Concealed Pistol License (CPL), depending on the severity of the offense and your record.
 From first offenses resulting in a three-year revocation to third-offense felonies permanently barring firearm use, the consequences extend beyond driving privileges.
 However, with the right legal approach and adherence to mandatory waiting periods, it’s possible to regain or apply for a CPL after one or two offenses.

-If you’re facing an OWI charge and worried about its impact on your CPL, consulting an experienced attorney is crucial.
-Legal professionals specializing in OWI cases, like Mark Caldwell, can help you secure the best outcome by protecting your rights and guiding you through the process.
+If you’re facing an OWI charge and worried about its impact on your CPL, consulting an experienced attorney is essential.
+Legal professionals who specialize in OWI cases, like Mark Caldwell, can help protect your rights and guide you through the Michigan concealed pistol license requirements to achieve the best possible outcome.
 Call or text Mark Caldwell today at 616-915-6576 or email Mark at mark@markmcaldwell.com

 Take the first step toward clarity and peace of mind—schedule a free consultation today.